 The internet is a fabulous money-saving tool when you know where to look.
-This list of Carrie’s favorites should help you cut through the fat, avoid spam offers and start saving your hard-earned money.
+This list of PYD’s favorites should help you cut through the fat, avoid spam offers and start saving your hard-earned money.

 If you have a favorite money-saving website that is nationally relevant and not listed here, please email me about it.

 There are three primary websites that aggregate coupons that can be printed from your computer from a variety of companies:

 In addition to these three sites, many manufacturers provide printable coupons right on their website, including all of these for organic products.

 If you don’t clip and file your coupons you will need a database to help you locate the coupons you need in a hurry.
 No online database is perfect, but these two are the best of their class:

 Pocket Your Dollars has its own coupon database that helps you find printable coupons and coupons from magazines like All You.

 CouponMom.com.
 Create an account, then check out the Grocery Coupon Database to find out which coupons were included in your local Sunday paper, since coupons vary by region.

 Old-fashioned, paper coupons are still a large part of saving money.
 These three resources will help you get all the paper coupons you need:

 The Sunday paper.
 Your local Sunday newspaper is still the best source for old-fashioned coupons.
 Check out Discounted Newspapers if you want to order one or more subscriptions to your local Sunday paper because you get more coupons from a home-delivered paper than one from the newsstand.
 If you live in Minnesota or Western Wisconsin you can get two free passes to the Water Park of America when you buy a home-delivered Star Tribune subscription.